 As an employee, you probably know that there are various laws and institutions that protect employees from any form of discrimination or harassment.
 Sometimes you may notice an illegal activity going on within a company, and when you report such an issue, your employer will sometimes retaliate against you by denying your benefits or worse will terminate your job contract.
 Retaliation is prohibited, and some employees just walk away from it; they don’t know that they’re also protected from retaliation by an employer and considered as a form of discrimination.

-What Exactly Is Considered As Retaliation?
+What Exactly Is Retaliation?

 Workplace Retaliation – When Is It Prohibited?

-Under the federal law, employers cannot retaliate against their employees just because they file a complaint against them even if it’s a lawsuit provided they’re within the legal jurisdiction.
+Under federal law, employers cannot retaliate against their employees just because they file a complaint against them even if it’s a lawsuit provided they’re within the legal jurisdiction.
 Employees have the right to report any form of discrimination or illegal activity either to the EEOC (Equal Employment Opportunity Commission), and the employer doesn’t have the right to retaliate against them.

 Employer Retaliation – How To Know If You Are A Victim

-If it’s a form of retaliation they won’t come up with a legitimate answer and if you express your concern that you’ve been retaliated against, the employer will still deny it.
+If it’s a form of retaliation, they won’t come up with a legitimate answer, and if you express your concern that you’ve been retaliated against, the employer will still deny it.
 Try and reason with your employer and see if he can fix the problem, if not, tell him that you’re going to take legal action.
 If you’ve spoken with your lawyer, let your employer know before you proceed with filing your case in the court.
-Most employers don’t want to deal with legal issues and at this time he will take you seriously and will try to fix the problem without legal action.
+Most employers don’t want to deal with legal issues, and at this time, he will take you seriously and will try to fix the problem without legal action.